Private Continual Counting of Unbounded Streams: Background and Related Work

 \paragraph{Continual (Binary) Counting.} In continual counting~\citep{dwork_differential_nodate, chan2011private}, the input consists of a (potentially unbounded) stream of data $x_1, x_2,\ldots$.
 At each time step $t$, the algorithm receives $x_t$ and then produces an estimate of the partial sum $S_t = \sum_{i=1}^t x_t$.
 For the sake of simplicity, we will assume that $x_t$ is a single bit, but our results are easy to generalize to $x_t \in \mathbb{R}^d$.

 \paragraph{Differential Privacy under Continual Observation.} Define two (potentially unbounded) streams $x_1, x_2,\ldots$ and $x'_1, x'_2, \ldots$ to be \textit{neighboring} if there is at most one time step $t$ where $x_t \neq x'_t$.
 Let $X_n$ (resp. $X'_n$) denote the first $n$ data points in each stream.
-We say that a mechanism $\mathcal{M}$ satisfies $(\varepsilon, \delta)$-differential privacy (DP)~\citep{dwork2014algorithmic} in the continual observation model~\citep{dwork_differential_nodate} if for all neighboring streams $X,X'$, all $n \in \mathbb{Z}^+$, and all measurable events $S$, we have \( \mathbb{P}(\mathcal{M}(X_n) \in S) \leq e^\varepsilon \mathbb{P}(\mathcal{M}(X'_n)) + \delta\).
+We say that a mechanism $\mathcal{M}$ satisfies $(\varepsilon, \delta_{priv})$-differential privacy (DP)~\citep{dwork2014algorithmic} in the continual observation model~\citep{dwork_differential_nodate} if for all neighboring streams $X,X'$, all $n \in \mathbb{Z}^+$, and all measurable events $S$, we have \( \mathbb{P}(\mathcal{M}(X_n) \in S) \leq e^{\varepsilon} \mathbb{P}(\mathcal{M}(X'_n)) + \delta_{priv}\).
 Here, $\mathcal{M}(X)$ represents the full sequence of outputs produced by $\mathcal{M}$ on input $X$.
 This reduces to the standard definition when the streams are finite; the additional quantification over $n$ is necessary to make sense of the definition for unbounded streams.
 The mechanisms we study all use additive Gaussian noise, and so can readily be shown to satisfy other notions of indistinguishability as well, such as R\'enyi DP~\cite{mironov2017renyi}, zCDP~\cite{bun2016concentrated}, or Gaussian DP~\cite{dong2022gaussian}.
 By virtue of using Gaussian noise, they also automatically satisfy DP in the stronger \textit{adaptive} setting where $x_t$ is permitted to depend on earlier outputs, which is important for learning applications ~\citep{denisov2022improved}.

-Two measures of utility are standard in the literature: the expected mean-squared additive error and the expected maximum additive error, defined respectively as the maximums over $X_n$ of:
+Two measures of utility are standard in the literature: the root mean squared additive error and the expected maximum additive error, defined respectively as the maximums over $X_n$ of:

-When $\mathcal{M}$ uses additive Gaussian noise, both metrics can be easily derived from $\mathbb{V}(\mathcal{M}(X_t))$, the variance of the noise added as a function of time.
+When $\mathcal{M}$ uses additive Gaussian noise, both expectations and matching high-probability bounds can be derived from $\mathbb{V}(\mathcal{M}(X_t))$, the (non-asymptotic) variance of the noise added as a function of time.
 This is the main metric we will report when comparing the performance of different algorithms.
+We additionally say that a mechanism has \textit{smooth error} if $\mathbb{V}(\mathcal{M}(X_t))$ is a smooth function of $t$.
+This is a desirable property because $\err^{\ell_\infty}_n$ depends on the \textit{maximum} variance across all time steps, which can be significantly higher than the average variance when error is non-smooth~\citep{andersson_smooth_nodate}.